15 cyberpunk/sci-fi movies from the 80s and 90s that are still reasonably fresh

 According to Wikipedia, Fleetway Comics successfully sued the filmmakers of Hardware for plagiarism, due to similarities between the screenplay and a short story entitled “SHOK!” that appeared in 1980 in the Judge Dredd Annual 1981, a spin-off publication of the popular British weekly anthology comic 2000 AD.
 Due to that, credit was added to later releases of the film, but what’s interesting here is that this connects Hardware to the cyberpunk genre even further.

-More cyberpunk
+More info and cyberpunk

 Leave a Reply